12 Easy, Short Blue Mountains Walks For all ages

 The path has a great surface and is wheelchair friendly

-The first one, 400m in is called Oreades Lookout; if you have any little kids or anyone not too steady on their feet, you could stop here and return avoiding the steep hill on the way back further down the walk.
+The first one, called Oreades Lookout, is 400m in.
+If you have any little kids or anyone not too steady on their feet, you could stop here and return, avoiding the steep hill on the way back further down the walk.

-Next up is Lady Game lookout and then before you know it, you reach the stairs to Honeymoon Bridge and the walk to the rock formation.
+Next up is Lady Game lookout.
+Then, before you know it, you reach the stairs to Honeymoon Bridge and the walk to the rock formation.

 The highlight though is walking out and onto the first of the Three Sisters, but you get a great view without the last section if you cannot use stairs.